Skip to main content

 alias devdown="cd /PATH_TO_LARADOCK/laradock; ./sync.sh down"

-Opening bash on the workspace container (to run artisan for example):
+./sync.sh bash # open bash on the workspace container

-• You may run laradock with or without docker-sync at any time using with the same .env and docker-compose.yml, because the configuration is overridden automatically when docker-sync is used.
+• You can run Laradock with or without docker-sync using the same .env and docker-compose.yml — the config is overridden automatically when docker-sync is used.

 git clone https://github.com/IFSight/d4m-nfs ~/d4m-nfs